Does marketing really change from year to year?

 For companies who want to dominate into 2020 and 2020 – I’d suggest doing both… aggressively.

-1. Linkedin Video and Linkedin, in general, is having a massive moment, put out videos weekly.
+1. Linkedin Video and Linkedin, in general, is having a massive moment, putting out videos weekly.

 Quantity leads to quality. – Sean McCabe

 Linkedin’s algorithm is allowing a very easy ‘viral-like’ quality right now.
 It really reminds me of 2010 style Facebook.
 I remember posting on a business page at that time I was doing marketing for, and seeing easy results – but then Facebook moved to a much more obvious pay-to-play model for business pages.
 I still suggest people leverage their personal LinkedIn profiles when possible to get the benefit of your connections, but even liking and commenting on a post will put that post into the feeds of everyone who follows the person interacting.

 Video is powerful on LinkedIn because not a lot of people are using it – and it gets heavy-duty interaction, this has led to us getting over 1000 views on average for ‘DECENT’ videos on Linkedin lately.

 To-do: Pull out your camera, turn it on its side and record a useful tip on something you’re expert at, upload it to LinkedIn and press PUBLISH.